Tell the ‘Dad Bod’ His Days Are Numbered

 Have you seen something like this and wondered, What in the world?

-While not a common sight it is part of the tenacious “Dad Bod” idea, which was introduced a few years ago and just keeps hanging on.
+While not a common sight, it is part of the tenacious “Dad Bod” idea, introduced a few years ago and still hanging on.

 Some people like the idea of the dad bod because it’s a reflection of more realistic body images.

-Others think it’s ridiculous because it seems to be advocating for middle-aged and older men to let themselves go.
+Others think it’s ridiculous because it seems to advocate letting middle-aged and older men go to seed.

 You can guess where we fall on this one!